Your Child Doesn’t Need Another Organised Activity. They Need Dirt.

 This Isn’t Just Play.
 It’s Protest.

-Every stick fort, every barefoot stomp in the mud, every bug poked and worm held — it’s a middle finger to a system trying to shrink our children into something small and safe and scared.
+Every stick fort, every barefoot stomp in the mud, every bug poked and worm held — it’s a middle finger to a system trying to shrink our children into something small and scared.

 We say no.